 We’re at the end of the three part Trips With Tykes series covering car seat use on airplanes.
-Thanks for following along!
-Today’s topic covers everything related to car seats after your plane arrives at your destination, from rental cars to car seat alternatives to missing or damaged checked seats.
+Thanks for following along on this air travel odyssey!
+The final topic covers everything related to car seats after your plane arrives at your destination, from rental cars to car seat alternatives to missing or damaged checked seats.

 - Part 1: Car Seats at the Airport

 - Part 2: Car Seats on the Plane

 - Part 3: Car Seats at Your Destination (you are here)

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)